Chapter Four

 Bhakti-rasåm®ta-sindhu (1.2.17)

-One who is conversant with the scriptures, expert in all types of
+One who is conversant with the scriptures, expert in all

 logic and possesses unwavering determination is an uttamaadhikårî,